- Introduction to the DCF Model

 If a company has any non-operating assets such as cash or has some investments just sitting on the balance sheet, we must add them to the present value of unlevered free cash flows.
 For example, if we calculate that the present value of Apple’s unlevered free cash flows is $700 billion, but then we discover that Apple also has $200 billion in cash just sitting around, we should add this cash.

 The ultimate goal of the DCF is to get at what belongs to the equity owners (equity value).
 Therefore if a company has any lenders (or any other non-equity claims against the business), we need to subtract this from the present value.
 What’s left over belongs to the equity owners.

-In our example, if Apple had $50 million in debt obligations at the valuation date, the equity value would be calculated as:
+In our example, if Apple had $50 billion in debt obligations at the valuation date, the equity value would be calculated as:

 $700 billion (enterprise value) + $200 billion (non-operating assets) – $50 (debt) = $850 billion

 Often, the non-operating assets and debt claims are added together as one term called net debt (debt and other non-equity claims – non-operating assets).
 You’ll often see the equation: enterprise value – net debt = equity value.
 The equity value that the DCF spits out can now be compared to the market capitalization (that’s the market’s perception of the equity value).